959designs/NFN_Grid/README.md

 NFN_Grid
 ========
-A simple flexible grid for responsive web design
+A simple flexible grid for responsive web design.
+There are no limits as long as you can use a calculator.
+Enjoy!

 Basic Info and guides
 ---------------------